ZechariahWang/210Z_SPINUP_V2.0/README.md

 # Team 210Z 2022-2023 Framework

 NOTE: The 2022-2023 season has ended.
 As a result, no more future updates will be provided for this version of the 210Z framework.
-Thank you to everyone for making this a great season :)
+Thank you to everyone for making this a great season!

 Code Framework for 210Z during the 2022-2023 Vex Robotics Competition.